Key takeaways:

 Read our Ubiquiti UniFi security camera review >>

-6. Ring
+6. Arlo

-Arlo specializes in wire-free, smart security cameras for both indoor and outdoor use.
+Arlo specializes in wire-free, smart security cameras for indoor and outdoor use.
 Founded in 2014 as a division of Netgear before becoming an independent company, Arlo has quickly become known for its high-quality, easy-to-use cameras that offer flexibility in placement and advanced features that small businesses and single-family homes have learned to love.

 Security cameras from Arlo include the following features: